vguhesan/MyThinkPondSource/content/about/_index.markdown

 **Work History:**

-- Enterprise Architect & Engineer at [Leidos](https://www.leidos.com/) (working as a contractor at the "Modern Software Services" Group at [Social Security Administration - SSA](https://www.ssa.gov/))
+- Enterprise Architect & Engineer at [Leidos](https://www.leidos.com/) (working as a consultant at the "Modern Software Services" Group at [Social Security Administration - SSA](https://www.ssa.gov/) working to develop the next generation of tools and services to support the modern DevOps pipeline at SSA)
 - Software Engineer & Architect at **ASC Tickets** - developed some unique tools and frameworks for transforming the ticket broker industry.
 - Enterprise UI Architect for [DataDirect Networks](http://www.ddn.com).
 Developed [DDNInsight](https://www.ddn.com/products/storage-monitoring-ddn-insight/), an Enterprise Monitoring and Management Solution for all of the DDN products.
 - Enterprise Managing Architect [DrFirst](http://www.drfirst.com/e-prescribing-for-controlled-substances.jsp) engineering an e-prescribing platform for controlled substances.
 - Thirteen years at [Aon-Hewitt](http://www.aon.com/human-capital-consulting/benefits-admin/default.jsp) developed a premier suite of solutions for Human Resource and Benefits Management under the name RealLifeBenefits.<br/><br/>

-I have been lucky and blessed to be diversified in a wide variety of sectors including Finance, Investing, Mutual Fund Management, Insurance, Health Care, Rx Management, Ticket Broker Network, Publishing, High Performance Computing, Storage, File Systems (GPFS & Lustre) Management and last but more recently - Software Development Analytics and Reporting.
+I have been lucky and blessed to be diversified in a wide variety of sectors including DevOps, Finance, Investing, Mutual Fund Management, Insurance, Health Care, Rx Management, Ticket Broker Network, Publishing, High Performance Computing, Storage, File Systems (GPFS & Lustre) Management and last but more recently - Software Development Analytics and Reporting.
 <br>

 **Family:** wife, two daughters and a puppy (very blessed indeed)